-It is an offence under the Transport Operations (Marine Safety) Regulation 2004 to hold an aquatic event without appropriate consent.
-Maximum penalty for non-compliance is currently 50 penalty units (\$5500).
+It is an offence under the Transport Operations (Marine Safety) Regulation 2016 to hold an aquatic event without appropriate consent.
+Maximum penalty for non-compliance - 50 penalty units.

 In some watercourses, certain activities are prohibited; speed limits are imposed; or aquatic events have already been scheduled to occur.
-To avoid disappointment, applicants are encouraged to check Maritime Safety Queensland's restricted areas, speed limits and scheduled aquatic events in Queensland before submitting an application.
+To avoid disappointment, applicants are encouraged to access the following links at Maritime Safety Queensland's website, restricted areas, speed limits and scheduled aquatic events in Queensland before submitting an application.